island-lang/island-lang.github.io/README.md

 `.... <- in` reads a message from the incoming channel.
 `out <- ....` writes a message to the outgoing channel.

-Calling `MyDelegate` returns an object of type `MyDelegate`.
+Calling `MyDelegate` returns an object of type `Delegate<string, string>`.
 This object allows its caller scope to interactively communicate with it:
 ```isl
 let myDelegate = MyDelegate()